csdurfee/csdurfee.github.io/content/the-final-word-for-now.md

 But if players behaved by coin flips, we should see roughly the same number of players with positive and negative z scores, and roughly the same number of players who shoot better when they're hot and better when they're cold.

 I simulated all 3.5 million shots by these players, using their career average FG% for every shot.
 So any streakiness or unstreakiness is going to be totally random.
+As you can see, the data is much less spread out across both the X and Y axis.

 ![sim-z-hot-cold](/img/sim-z-hot-cold.png)